phillbush/vcd2svg/README.md

 ## Bugs

-* The width of the space for variable names is hardcoded to 100 pixels, and can get small for a variable with a long name.
+* The width of the space for variable names is hardcoded to 100 pixels.
+  This width can be insufficient for a variable with a long name.

 * The label for the value of a variable may not fit in the wave pulse for this value.
 For example, a hexadecimal label for a 64-bit value